kilojoules-kj/EE2111A-mBot/README.md

 # EE2111A

-An Arduino file for controlling mBot by MakeBlock.
+The Arduino file for controlling mBot by MakeBlock.

+First time writing a finite state machine algo.

 ## Requirements
 You need the MakeBot Library: https://github.com/Makeblock-official/Makeblock-Libraries